npm package discovery and stats viewer.

 • Conversation lifecycle is stored in native issue state (open while live, closed after finalize); memory lifecycle uses native issue state too (open active, closed stale).

-• Memory issue bodies store the durable detail plus flat metadata such as memory_hash and logical date; labels are reserved for schema and routing.
+• Memory issue bodies store the durable detail in a YAML detail field plus flat metadata such as memory_hash and logical date; this matches the current Console parser in agent-git-service/web.